JulienHe/matchsize/README.md

-# 🐼 Match size
+# 🦏 Match size
-Match and change the size of shapes
+Match and change the size of shapes / texts, basically layers.

 ## Idea
 The idea behind this plugin is to allow you to select 2 or more layers and have the same width / height based on the biggest or smallest one.